-One hundred and seventy KPMG staff have spent this week taking part in the Big Blue Abseil this week raising over £45,000 for their selected charities Action for Literacy and Shelter.
+One hundred and seventy KPMG staff have spent this week taking part in the Big Blue Abseil raising over £45,000 for their selected charities Action for Literacy and Shelter.

 Abseiling challenges took place at KPMG offices in London, the Manchester velodrome, and the Avon Gorge near Bristol, with staff in Canary Wharf bravely tackling the 230 feet drop of their 15 Canada Square headquarters.